 You may also ask for your child to be excluded from the class.
 If your child is excluded from the class, they will not receive any potentially past-due benefits from this Lawsuit and will not be bound by any orders or judgments of the Court.
 Your child will retain any rights they may have to separately sue SSA for such benefits or to challenge a determination of benefits through SSA’s administrative process.
 To be excluded from the class, you must send a letter or postcard which states in words or substance: “I and my child(ren) want to be excluded from the class in LNP v.
 Bisignano, Case No. 1:24-cv-01196 (E.D.
 Va.).”
 You must also provide your full name, the name of your child(ren), your mailing address, telephone number, and email address.
 Any request for exclusion must be postmarked by December 1, 2025 and should be mailed to Class Counsel at the address below.

-If you have any questions about this lawsuit, email LNPclassaction@kelleydrye.com, or call +1 (202) 719-6045, or write to:
+If you have any questions about this lawsuit, and have already reviewed the information on this website, email LNPclassaction@kelleydrye.com, call +1 (202) 719-6045, or write to:

 LNP Class Action